-Graduate students enroll via an add-drop form on the first day of class, provided there is still room under the enrollment cap.
+Graduate students enroll via an add-drop form before the end of the add-drop period, provided there is still room under the enrollment cap.
 To that end, we suggest that you e-mail the instructor of the section you would prefer before the first week of classes so that s/he has a record of your interest in enrolling.

-Since the French department offers multiple sections of language classes, the department will do everything it can to ensure that Graduate students will be able to enroll in one of them, at a time that works in their schedule.
+Since the French department offers multiple sections of language classes, the department will do everything it can to ensure that Graduate students will be able to enroll in one of them, at a time that is workable for their schedules.